microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 > avoid repeating the same concepts in different parts of the manuscript; for example, the fact that decalcification does not allow the simultaneous study of bone and vessels.

+We agree that the rationale and disadvantage of decalcification was mentioned too many times in the manuscript.
+We tried to cull repeated mentions of it from the manuscript.

 > if the object of the study lies in the characteristics of the contrast agent, it is not enough to recall some literature to describe it, but a brief description of its preparation is also needed.

 We added a paragraph on the preparation of the contrast agent at the beginning of the method section.